TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Added LIGHTOFFSETUP and LIGHTOFFSETZ to control position of light relative to entity
+ * Added new ISMARKER=5 for FPE to create a special EntityLight (Entity with lightsource)
  * New CONTROLLERHINT feature shows Logitech Dual Action controller which indicates what user can press
  * Added CONTROLLERHINT flag to SETUP.INI and a new controller folder in gamecore/huds/
  * NOTE: Do we need Button 4 (ENTER) now we have Button 2 (LEFT CLICK) on the controller for FPGC?